foundersandcoders/coursebook/src/course/syllabus/pre-app-5/project.md

 Your project for this week is to continue working on your [digital agency website](../../pre-app-4/project).

-This week you'll work together to add user submissions as elements on your site.
-They does not need to be preserved on refresh.
+You'll add a way to get in touch if they are interested in working with you.
+When the user clicks submit on the form, their request should be added to a visible backlog on the page.
+The backlog does not need to be preserved when the user refreshes the page.

-Use what you've learnt in this week's DOM workshops to code an efficient solution.
+Use what you've learnt in this week's DOM workshops to code an efficient and robust solution.

-Your comments section should:
+Your requests section should:

-- Attach a user name to each comment
 - Allow users to leave comments requesting to work with your agency
+- Attach a visible user name to each request
+- Ask the user to give an email address and validate the email
-- Limit the length of comments to 149 characters
+- Limit the length of requests to 149 characters

 ### User Stories